katiehuangx/Learn-SQL/SQL Learning Notes.md

 # 📝 SQL Learning Notes

 Hi, I'm Katie!
-This is my work-in-progress notes on SQL.
+This is my work-in-progress notes on SQL - so you'll find some empty spaces or NULL values 😉 as I'm updating the notes as I learn.

 ## 📚 Table of Content